atemelci/RVCalPy/README.md

 own header supplies its epoch, so every point on the curve gets its own BJD, barycentric correction and orbital phase.

-The results then arrive as **one full-screen gallery**, a card per epoch with its fit, its velocities and its time.
-Clicking a card opens that epoch at ordinary size with the full report and a zoomable figure; closing it brings the gallery back.
-Untick the epochs you do not trust, and one save
-writes:

-- each kept epoch's own result files, in a subdirectory named after the spectrum
-- **`result_batch_report.txt`** — the run as one readable document, opening with a table of every epoch (BJD, phase, each component's RV and error, v_bary, S/N, peak significance, kept or dropped or failed)
-- **`result_batch_overview.png`** — the gallery as a single picture
-- **`result_RV_curve.txt`** and its figure, ready for the Wilson plot and the orbit fit

-The command-line `batch` runs the same measurement unattended and writes the same RV curve.

 **Usage is documented in [`Guide.txt`](Guide.txt)**: preparing data, the interactive mode and its batch, every command-line command, the barycentric-frame rules, the BF sampling guards, the outputs, and